-Bitcoin miner fees are an important part of what makes Bitcoin work.
+Bitcoin miner fees are an important part of what makes Bitcoin and BitPay's Bitcoin ATM card work.
 But they can be confusing for many new Bitcoin users.
 To help you wrap your head around bitcoin miner fees, we've brought our best content on miner fees together in one place to answer all of your top questions.

 Understanding Bitcoin Miner Fees